 1. Choose the Right Type of Shoe

 To become a runner and not injure yourself, getting the right shoe is very important.
 There are different running shoes you can find in the market based on your running preferences.
-You may have to try a few before you really feel comfortable in running one.
 Remember to change the shoes before they wear off.